asagrekin/GamesInOne/reports/Week4Report.md

 - Merge with back-end.

 ### Steven
-Last week's goal: N/A.
+Last week's goal:
+- Continue to work on handling user interactions for the front end.
+Look into how to communicate between C++ and C# code.
+Complete by April 19.

 Progress:
-- Was into creating a windows application using C# through Visual Studio.
-Created a simple application for Games In One, which consists of title, add game button, and a row for game information.
+- Able to create multiple rows of game.
+Created an add game screen to the UI, looked into how to dispaly/remove new screen on the application based on button interactions.
+Look into how to communicate between C++ and C# code.

 Issue:
-- was figuring out how to populate multiple rows of game info.
-Currently, testing it out with creating a class, that contains the components of each row.
-Each time we add a new game, it will create that class and put those components into a new row.
+- Was encountering issue of the text box not reacting as expecting.

-Goal for next week:
+Goal for next week: By April 26
-- Continue to work on handling user interactions for the front end.
-Look into how to communicate between C++ and C# code.
-COmplete by April 19.
+- Application is able to create new game rows based on the infromation entered by the user
+- Improve user interaction handling
+- Allow user to add an image path (for the image in a game row)